-In her dissertation Ines Drefs, M.A., analyses Professional Journalism in the Social Web with a special focus on International Public Broadcasting (Deutsche Welle).
-She is especially interested in journalistic handling of user comments and its democratic potential.
+In her dissertation Dr Ines Drefs analysed Professional Journalism in the Social Web with a special focus on International Public Broadcasting (Deutsche Welle).
+She was especially interested in journalistic handling of user comments and its democratic potential.
 She finished her doctorate in March 2019.
 Meanwhile, Dr Drefs holds a postdoc position at Erich Brost Institute for International Journalism.
 An up-to-date staff page can be found here: https://brost.ifj.tu-dortmund.de/institut/team/dr-ines-drefs/

-Her research interest focuses on Journalism, Media and Democratization, Political Communication, and (Online) Deliberation.
+Her research interest focuses on Media Assistance, Journalism Cultures, Media and Democratization, and (Online) Deliberation.

 Ines is an alumna of the Erasmus Mundus Master’s in “Journalism and Media within Globalization: The European Perspective” of Aarhus University in Denmark, University of Amsterdam in the Netherlands and University of Hamburg in Germany.
 Her Master’s thesis focused on Journalism Trainers’ Role Perception in the Context of Development Media.